ibm-cloud-docs/cloud-object-storage/developers.md

 ## Building applications on IBM Cloud
 {: #gs-dev-apps}

 {{site.data.keyword.cloud}} provides flexibility to developers in choosing the right architectural and deployment options for a given application.
-Run your code on [bare metal](https://cloud.ibm.com/catalog/infrastructure/bare-metal), in [virtual machines](https://cloud.ibm.com/catalog/infrastructure/virtual-server-group), by using a [serverless framework](/docs/solution-tutorials?topic=solution-tutorials-serverless-webapp), in [containers](https://cloud.ibm.com/kubernetes/catalog/cluster), or by using [Cloud Foundry](https://cloud.ibm.com/catalog/starters/sdk-for-nodejs).
+Run your code on [bare metal](https://cloud.ibm.com/catalog/infrastructure/bare-metal), in [virtual machines](https://cloud.ibm.com/catalog/infrastructure/virtual-server-group), in [containers](https://cloud.ibm.com/kubernetes/catalog/cluster), or by using a [serverless framework](/docs/solution-tutorials?topic=solution-tutorials-serverless-webapp).

 The [Cloud Native Computing Foundation](https://www.cncf.io) fostered [Kubernetes](https://kubernetes.io) container orchestration framework, which forms the foundation for the {{site.data.keyword.cloud}} Kubernetes Service.
 Developers who want to use Object Storage for persistent storage in their Kubernetes applications can learn more at the following links: